 - Best food sources: None

 Niacin in high doses can lower LDL cholesterol by 15 to 20%.
-Also cut triglycerides by 25 to 45%.
+Also, cut triglycerides by 25 to 45%.
 And boost good HDL cholesterol by 20 to 35%.
 Still, talk to your doctor before taking niacin to lower cholesterol.
-If your doctor approves supplementation, avoid “slow release” products.
-The reason is because allowing niacin lingers in the body can be toxic to the liver.
-Likewise ensure the main ingredient is niacin and not nicotinamide, which is of no use.
+If your doctor approves supplementation, avoid “slow-release” products.
+The reason is that allowing niacin to linger in the body can be toxic to the liver.
+Likewise, ensure the main ingredient is niacin and not nicotinamide, which is of no use.